Hurricane Dolly (1996): Belize and Mexico

 Just over 2 in of rain fell into central Belize as the storm passed to the north.
 In Quintana Roo, 5.73 in of precipitation fell in Chetumal, flooding large areas of farmland.
 A total of 16 homes were destroyed and 26 others were damaged.
 At least two fishermen were left missing.

 In Tampico, near the location of the storm's second landfall, the streets were littered with fallen trees branches, utility poles, and billboards.
 Additionally, many roads were inundated with water, leaving some impassable.
 Nearby, over 700 people fled their homes for shelter due to flooding in Ciudad Madero.
 One death occurred in Pueblo Viejo when a woman was crushed by a tree that fell on her house.
 Six other deaths occurred in Veracruz, five from a ship capsizing near Boca del Río and another after a person was caught in an undertow offshore Úrsulo Galván.
 Two landslides in northern Puebla left roads impassable, isolating some communities such as Tlatlauquitepec.
 Hundreds of homes were destroyed leaving 35,000 people homeless and there was severe damage in Tuxpan, Tamiahua, Pueblo Viejo, Platon, Pánuco, Tampico Alto, and elsewhere along the coast of northeast Mexico.

 In Nuevo León, the storm caused four fatalities, including one in the city of Monterrey.
 The place with the most rainfall received in a 24-hour-period was in Micos, which observed 12.94 in (329 mm) of rain.
-Some other high rainfall recordings were in Santa Rosa, which recorded 10.59 in (270 mm), and Puerto de Valles, which received 10 in (254 mm) of rain.
+Some other high rainfall recordings were in Santa Rosa, San Luis Potosí, which recorded 10.59 in (270 mm), and Puerto de Valles, which received 10 in (254 mm) of rain.
 Although well south of the storm's path, precipitation from Dolly peaked at 37.41 in in Iguala de la Independencia, Guerrero, making it the wettest tropical cyclone on record in Guerrero.
 In Sinaloa, three fatalities occurred, two when two people stepped into a puddle of water electrified by a downed power line and another from a weather-related traffic accident.
 According to newspaper reports, 14 people died in the storm's passage.
 An additional two people from Nuevo León were reported to be missing.